 Agent A opens ticket #123

-Note 1: In the event the agent were to come back to ticket #123 within the same day that the Unassigned point was awarded and do work on that ticket (such as send a public comment) then the Unattended point would be removed.
+Note 1: In the event the agent were to come back to ticket #123 within the same day that the Unassigned point was awarded and do work on that ticket (such as send a public or private comment) then the Unattended point would be removed.

 Note 2: A ticket may only be counted as an Unattended Ticket a single time within a day period.
 In other words, if an agent opens the same ticket and takes no action on it multiple times, it will only count once as a single Unattended point.
 A single ticket may count as being unattended multiple times if it is unattended different days.

 Important: This Metric counts only tickets that have an agent assigned to them!

 The Unattended Metric is useful to help agents that may be cherry-picking tickets.
 I.e., opening a ticket and looking at it but taking no actual action such as submitting a comment, assigning the ticket to another agent/group, or changing the status.